Skip to main content

 Key findings: ADVENT trial

-The ADVENT randomized controlled trial (RCT) included an experienced group of thermal ablators with limited clinical experience with the novel FARAPULSE technology.
+The ADVENT randomized controlled trial (RCT) included an experienced group of thermal ablators with limited clinical experience with the novel FARAPULSE PFA technology.

-FARAPULSE demonstrated:
+FARAPULSE PFA demonstrated:

 Stopwatch icon.